 My name's Kate Bramham.
-I'm a consultant nephrologist at
+I'm a Consultant Nephrologist at King's College Hospital,

 I have no disclosures.

-that counseling process is to be able to assess their fertility and we're also
+that counseling process is to be able to assess their fertility.

 optimize pregnancy outcomes for women with chronic kidney disease,

-So, there's been a dramatic change in the management of patients
+So there's been a dramatic change in the management of patients

-who have chronic kidney disease and particularly with their attitude towards
+who have chronic kidney disease and particularly with their attitude towards pregnancy.

 also because of the risk of progression of their kidney disease.